AlureonTheVirus/GroupMeCommunityDocs/docs/contributing/index.md

 That's it!
 A project maintainer will review your changes, provide feedback if needed, and merge it once it's ready.

 Thank you again for your contribution!

+By submitting a pull request, you agree to license your contribution under the respective licenses of this project as described in our [license](./licensing.md).